Phone calls made from mobiles traditionally use the network of masts you see dotted around the countryside and throughout cities.

 So long as you have an EE 4G Calling enabled phone and you’re in an area of EE 4G cover, your call will switch between Wi-Fi and 4G to prevent your call dropping out.

-Three has recently rolled out app–free Wi–Fi calling, allowing users of its network to make and take calls whenever they're in a place that has no phone signal.
+Three's app–free Wi–Fi calling service allows users of its network to make and take calls whenever they're in a location that has no phone signal.

-It currently works with Samsung’s Galaxy S6 and S6 Edge, LG’s G5’s and iPhones including the 5c, 5s, 6, 6s and 7.
-Three has promised that the Galaxy S7 and S7 Edge will be compatible with Three's Wi-Fi calling soon.
+It currently works with Samsung’s Galaxy S6 and S6 Edge, LG’s G5’s and iPhones including the 5c, 5s, 6, 6s and 7, as well as the iPhone 8, 8 Plus and iPhone X.

 Three also allows selected Android devices to switch seamlessly between 4G and Wi-Fi with 4G Super Voice.